dmgeurts/couchdb-dump-all/README.md

 `HTTP=http` - Protocol: http or https?
 No need to use https when connecting to localhost.
 `FAILS=5` - Failure threshold before giving up.

+These are the defaults when omitted from the configuration file.

 ## Installation

 The suggested location for both `couchdb-dump(-all).sh` is `/usr/local/bin/`.